sclarkstone/milestoneProject2/README.md

     * 'Missing semicolon.' after reviewing the code, the missing semicolon was found to be on line 122 (where the open weathermap api data is being converted to JSON) After correcting this i then re run the validator and the issue was resolved.

 * JavaScript using JSHint - map.html
-    * 'Missing semicolon.' after reviewing the code, the missing semicolon was found to be on line 81 (at the end of the initMap function) After correcting this i then re run the validator and the issue was resolved.
+    * 'Missing semicolon.' after reviewing the code, the missing semicolon was found to be at the end of the initMap function.
+After correcting this i then re run the validator and the issue was resolved.
+    * 'Unnecessary semicolon.' after reviewing the code, the unnecessary semicolon was found to be at the end of the callback function.
+After correcting this i then re run the validator and the issue was resolved.
+    * 'Missing semicolon.' after reviewing the code, the missing semicolon was found to be at the end of the addListener function.
+After correcting this i then re run the validator and the issue was resolved.
+    * 'Function declarations should not be placed in blocks.
+Use a function expression or move the statement to the top of the outer function.' - after reviewing the code i could see that the drawWeather fnction was inside the addMarker function when it did not need to be. i moved the drawWeather function outside and called it in the addMarker function where the response was needed.
+After correcting this i then re run the validator and the issue was resolved.

 ### First mentor review